1991 All-Africa Games: Soccer

 The soccer tournament was transformed to a U-23 competition.
 It was won by Cameroon, and it was the first Games in which the host country did not win a medal.

+The final was played on 30 September 1991, where Cameroon won against Tunisia (1-0).
+Nigeria won the third-place match on the same day against Zimbabwe (3-0).